 Mt.
 Sanbe 三瓶山

-A dormant volcano offering spectacular hiking and lofty views of the region
+A beautiful mountain offering spectacular hiking and lofty views of the region

 - The expansive views from the summit